-Those approaching ducal residence on the occasions that the mob gathered found it best to mingle with the crowd until just before one of the well-guarded entryways that admitted only those on the guards' list of approved visitors.
+Those approaching the mobbed ducal residence found it best to mingle with the crowd until just before one of the well-guarded entryways that admitted only those on the guards' list of approved visitors.
 Leaving was another matter, harder to make anonymous, but the mob was largely cheerful, and Penchley himself had never felt under threat.

-Of course, the lower classes— —had no idea how close Penchley was to the Duke of Haverford.
+Of course, the lower classes—making a holiday of the dreadful scandal that had brought the great house into such disrepute —had no idea how close Penchley was to the Duke of Haverford.
 Why, Penchley flattered himself that the duke would not have managed these past three weeks, since the tragedy had engulfed His Grace's lovely daughter, had it not been for Penchley.
 He had continued to prepare for the governorship while the duke tried to quell the rumours and outright lies that besmirched the name of the gentlest, sweetest lady Penchley had ever met.

 He passed a group singing what Lady Sarah, with gallant courage, called her favourite of the scurrilous songs springing up at every level of society and sung constantly outside her walls.
 'Never Kiss a Toad,' the chorus advised, and the verses explained in lurid detail the adventures of the fallen maiden who disobeyed the injunction.